A version of the Light And Motion Seca Enduro has won this test several times over the last five years. This one continues the impressive results.

 As we’ve said previously, the Seca has an excellent spread of light, equal to the very best mountain bike lights.
 If you compare the beam patterns, you can see further down the trail with the Magicshine Monteer, but what you probably can’t discern from the small images is how clean and even the light is.
 Everything looks sharp and focused, and that really makes a difference when riding fast at night.
 The beam pattern is also the widest here, so illuminates more at the edge of the trail and also further round corners.
 This is literally a light you can roll solo – no need for an additional helmet light.

-We have one criticism, and it’s the same one we’ve been repeating for the last three years – the cable needs to be shorter or coiled to take up the slack.
+We have one criticism, and it’s the same one we’ve been banging on about for roughly four years now – the cable needs to be shorter or have a coil in (yes, like a 70’s telephone) to take up the slack.